 Military and overseas citizens can use the Federal Post Card Application (FPCA), also known as Standard Form 76, to register to vote and to request an absentee ballot.
 Visit the Federal Voting Assistance Program's (FVAP) California-specific FPCA page.

-Military and overseas citizens can send and receive voting materials by fax and email.
+Military and overseas citizens can receive voting materials by fax,email, or postal service.
 If you wish to use the fax or email options, you must indicate this on your FPCA.
 Instructions for doing so are found on the FVAP's California-specific FPCA page.

-Military and overseas citizens can use the Federal Write-In Absentee Ballot (FWAB) if they are concerned with receiving their printed ballot and returning it by the 7:00 p.m., Election Day deadline.
+Military and overseas citizens can use the Federal Write-In Absentee Ballot (FWAB) if they are concerned with receiving their printed ballot and returning it by the 8:00 p.m., Election Day deadline.
+Note that California law does not permit voted ballots to be sent back by email, but rather by fax if you live outside the territorial limits of the U.S or by postal mail.
 The FWAB is a blank ballot on which voters write-in their choices.
 The FWAB may also be used to register to vote and to apply for the absentee ballot, all in one step.
 If the FWAB is being used to register to vote, it must be received by the voter registration deadline.
 For specific instructions, visit the Federal Voting Assistance Program's California-specific FWAB page.

 If you have completed a felony sentence, including any parole, you may re-register to vote.
 In this circumstance, you must re-register before the registration deadline.
-If you were sentenced only with probation, you remain eligible to vote (unless you are on probation as an alternative to serving the remaining part of a low-level felony sentence in county jail).
-If you are on post-release supervision as a result of the felony, you cannot register.
+If you were sentenced only with probation, you remain eligible to vote (unless you are on probation as an alternative to serving the remaining part of a low-level felony sentence in county jail, also known as “mandatory supervision”).
+If you are on post-release community supervision as a result of the felony, you cannot register.